Chris4081/maat-core/README.md

 - **Fields** are weighted scalar functions over a state.
 - **Integrate** produces one objective value (weighted field tension + optional regularizers).
-- **Seek** finds a low-tension state using local optimization (L-BFGS-B) or global annealing (dual_annealing).
+- **Seek** finds a low-tension state using local optimization (L-BFGS-B) or global annealing (`dual_annealing`).
 - **S (Creativity)** is modeled as **exploration strength** (temperature), not as a "free lunch" in the objective.

+---

-# What can you do with MAAT-Core?
+## What can you do with MAAT-Core?

 MAAT-Core is a small experimental toolbox for ethical and constrained optimization.
-It’s not a black-box AI – it’s a thinking engine for exploring decisions, trade-offs and safety.
+It’s not a black-box AI – it’s a **thinking engine** for exploring decisions, trade-offs and safety.

 ## Learn more